Spicadox/bilibili-link-grabber/README.md

   -q, --quiet       Limit the information printed onto the console as the script executes
  ```
  Example:`python bilibiliVideoScraping.py -l <Bilibili Link>`

+ Note: It is reccommended that to include '&' in any of the argument that the entire argument get enclosed in quotes or double quotes.

  ---
  ### This script is intended to be used on the following BiliBili pages: